by Mirko Raimondi

 • basics of networking

 Voice over Internet Protocol (VoIP) is a newer technology that allows phone conversations to be transferred over the computer networks, it transforms analog and digital audio signals in data packets.
 VoIP usually refers to communications multimedia applications which are transported via Packet-Switched Network (such as Internet) instead of the PSTN.
-VoIP has seen rapid implementation over the past few years, many users choose the VoIP to leave behind the traditional telephonic providers in order to pay cheaper bills; for companies using VoIP is an easy way for communication between their several branches and for their teleworking employees.
+VoIP has seen rapid implementation over the past few years, many users choose VoIP and leave behind the traditional telephonic providers in order to pay cheaper bills; for companies using VoIP is an easy way for communication between their several branches and for their teleworking employees.

 An example of a simple VoIP network can be seen in Figure 1 where VoIP works as a private telephone network and it is transparent to the PSTN.
 Software Phones (also said Softphones), IP Phones and Analog phones (which must use VoIP adapter) can connect to a PBX, where internal telephone are connected to public lines or other VoIP systems on the Internet.
 Using VoIP Media Gateway, a VoIP phone can call a legacy phone on the PSTN and vice versa with no problems since Media Gateway translates the IP packets into TDM.